mivinci/hugo-theme-minima/README.md

 # Minima

 A clean and minimal Hugo theme porting from [Hexo Minima](https://github.com/adisaktijrs/hexo-theme-minima).
-See the [demo site](https://mivinci.github.io/hugo-theme-minima).
+Check out the [example site](https://mivinci.github.io/hugo-theme-minima).

-> The main branch is in development stage, UI or configuration may vary.

 ![screenshot](./images/tn.png)

+> Note that the main branch is in development stage, UI or configuration may vary.

 ## Features